zaphosting/docs/en/fivem_installtokovoip.md

 ![](https://screensaver01.zap-hosting.com/index.php/s/9yiZP2NgyJ7DyMS/preview)

+> Note: If it does not work, please review the Problems section at the bottom of the guide.

 ## 📃 Extra Configurations

 TokoVOIP does support further configurations for things such as Radios, setting which key does what, and much more.